By: Stacy W. Thomas, MD, FAAP & Michele LaBotz, MD, FAAP

 About Dr. LaBotz:

-Michele LaBotz, MD, FAAP, is a member of the AAP's Council on Sports Medicine and Fitness and on the Board of Directors for AAP's Maine Chapter.
-She practices sports medicine at InterMed in Portland, ME.
+Michele LaBotz, MD, FAAP, practices sports medicine at InterMed in Portland, ME.
+Within the American Academy of Pediatrics (AAP), she is a member of the Council on Sports Medicine and Fitness and on the Board of Directors for the Maine Chapter of AAP.